Clive Palmer leaves Gold Coast hospital after COVID-19 test

 He tested negative for COVID-19 earlier this week.

-Queensland Ambulance Service says one patient was picked up from a Paradise Point residence and transported to hospital on Thursday afternoon.
+Queensland Ambulance Service said one patient was picked up from a Paradise Point residence and transported to hospital on Thursday afternoon.

-AAP understands Mr Palmer didn’t undergo treatment, but was taken to hospital for another test.
+It is understood Mr Palmer had no treatment in hospital, but was taken there for another virus test.

 Mr Palmer had been due to fly to Canberra on Tuesday to address the National Press Club, but received medical advice not to travel.

-“It is hoped Mr Palmer’s address will be rescheduled for another time prior to the federal election,” a spokesman told AAP on Tuesday.
+“It is hoped Mr Palmer’s address will be rescheduled for another time prior to the federal election,” a spokesman said on Tuesday.

 The club described it slightly differently, saying it had been advised Mr Palmer had “COVID-like symptoms”.